F1 Beginners Guide

 So in order to avoid having to overtake everyone on the track or to at least make it much more comfortable, teams use different Pitstop-Strategies.

-This already starts with the Tyre Choice because, as explainedd above, every kind of Tyres last a different amount of Laps.
-As seen with HAAS at the start of the 2024 Candaian GP, the Tyre choice can really make a difference, but still sooner or later everyone has to pit.
+This already starts with the Tyre Choice because, as explained above, every type of Tyre lasts a different amount of Laps.
+As seen with HAAS at the start of the 2024 Canadian GP, the Tyre choice can really make a difference, but still, sooner or later everyone has to pit.
 However if everyone would Pit about perfectly and at the same Tyre age, nobody would gain any positions.
 So the teams developed two major Pitstop-Strategies:

 1. The "Undercut"

-Execution: A driver pits, before anotherone to use the fresh Tyres to gain time/space, so that when the otherone pits , he will come out after the driver who pitted early, but will not have such a big adventage in terms of Tyre age so he can't easily overtake him back.
+Execution: A driver pits, before another one to use the fresh Tyres to gain time/space, so that when the other one pits, he will come out after the driver who pitted early, but will not have such a big advantage in terms of Tyre age so he can't easily overtake him back.
 That way McLarren 'almost' robbed Oscar Piastri of his first F1 Victory at the 2024 Hungarian GP

 2. The "Overcut"

-Execution: Obviously this is the exact opposit, meaning the driver will pit after the expected lap window to sometimes avoid, having to pit several times and to have fresh Tyres at the relative end of the race, when everyone else has heavily used Tyres.
-This Strategie is often used under uncertain rain condditions to not wet your fresh Tyres and to let the other drivers dry-out the Track.
+Execution: Obviously this is the exact opposite, meaning the driver will pit after the expected lap window to sometimes avoid, having to pit several times and to have fresh tyres at the relative end of the race, when everyone else has heavily used tyres.
+This Strategie is often used under uncertain rain conditions to not wet your fresh tyres and to let the other drivers dry-out the Track.

-The Risk is here, that one might get undercut and if the Tyres are too much used, the driver might loose too much time to come back from.
+The Risk is here, that one might get undercut and if the tyres are used too much, the driver might lose a lot of time to come back from.
 (And if executed too forced, you might end up too light like George Russel at the 2024 Belgian GP)

 Overtaking (Rules)

 To prevent massive incidents, the FIA (Fédération Internationale de l’Automobile) has implemented some Rules on how to overtake.
-How fairly those are execute is again another topic ;)
+How fairly those are executed is again another topic ;)

 1. straights